Ybalrid/gl_framework/README.md

 This repository is an open-source "base code" for making video games projects "from scratch".
 It's configured with CMake to use a number of helpful libraries.

-It is cross platform and supports Windows, Linux, and MacOS (and should be "trivially" adaptable to other platforms too!)
+It is cross platform and supports Windows, Linux, and MacOS(*) (and should be "trivially" adaptable to other platforms too!)

+(*) For MacOS you *may* need an updated version of Clang and LibC++.
+This project has been tested under 10.13 High Sierra, XCode 9.4.1 and Clang 9 installed via brew (llvm).
+I do not have access to more modern macs, so I am stuck with a Mid 2010 iMac 11,2, that is mostly used for entertaiment, not developement. :wink:

 This code will create a window, initialize an OpenGL core profile, be able to load GLSL shader code and glTF assets from "resource locations"